alphagov/rp-onboarding-tech-docs/source/index.rst

 **Contact and support**

-If you have any feedback on this guidance or questions about the connection process, contact idasupport+onboarding@digital.cabinet-office.gov.uk.
+If you have any feedback on this guidance or questions about the connection process, contact idasupport@digital.cabinet-office.gov.uk.

 .. toctree::